-Figure 5-22: Identified Priority Focus Areas for Abu Dhabi
+Figure 5-22: Twenty two identified PFAs for the UAE

-The PFAs cover an area of 896,216ha in Abu Dhabi and a total of 1,212,729ha across the UAE.
-For Abu Dhabi they represent an additional 9.2% of the land and sea area (or 64% of the current Protected Area network).
+The PFAs cover an area of 1,212,729ha across the UAE.
+For the UAE they represent an area approximately 9.5% of the total land and sea area (or 85% of the current Protected Area network).
 These PFAs are:

-- The areas within which Protected Area expansion would most efficiently meet Protected Areas targets (and hence improve the representiveness of the Protected Area network), while at the same time meeting targets for species.
+Protected Areas within which Protected Area expansion would most efficiently meet Protected Areas targets (and hence improve the representiveness of the Protected Area network), while at the same time meeting targets for species.
 The prioritization identifies where conservation actions (including all place-based conservation activities, but particularly focussed on Protected Area expansion) should be prioritized in order to maximize gains and minimize potential future loss of biodiversity, while at the same time minimizing socio-economic impacts and conflict with other land uses.
-Protection of prioritized areas will improve: - Ecosystem protection level (in particular, representiveness of the reserve network). - Reduce inefficiencies (by avoiding unnecessary duplication of areas sufficiently represented in the reserve network). - Reduce the risk of worsening of ecosystem threat status of Abu Dhabi habitat types. - Efficiently prioritize areas required for the persistence of threatened and keystone species.
+Protection of prioritized areas will improve ecosystem protection level (in particular, representiveness of the reserve network); will reduce inefficiencies (by avoiding unnecessary duplicates of areas sufficiently represented in the reserve network); and most importantly, will reduce the risk of worsening of ecosystem threat status of UAE habitat types; and efficiently prioritize areas required for the persistence of threatened and keystone species.